wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a href="#Redshift"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390285/aws-icons/Amazon-Redshift.png"><img align="right" alt="classic png" width="50" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AmazonRedshift.png?raw=true">AWS Redshift</a> is a cloud-based (but not serverless) service based on open-source PostgreSQL.
 So customer effort is needed to provision servers (with enhanced VPC).

+    AWS introduced Redshift Serverless in AWS re: Invent 2021.

-    Redshift is intended to compete with customer-managed Oracle instances, thus the reference to the red color used by Oracle.
-Like Oracle, Redshift stores columnar data in a cluster of nodes on <strong>EFS block storage</strong> used by operating systems and EC2 instances (rather than in S3 objects).
+    "Red" in the name is because it is seeks to migrate users <a target="_blank" href="https://hevodata.com/learn/redshift-vs-oracle/">from</a> the red logo of Oracle's "Autonomous Data Warehouse".
+Exadata, Like Oracle, Redshift stores columnar data in a cluster of nodes on <strong>EFS block storage</strong> used by operating systems and EC2 instances (rather than in S3 objects).

     Redshift stores data in columns rather than rows.
 This enables millisecond response as it enables parallel query execution, especially when dealing with large tables.

     It's used to create star schemas in "data lakes" of petabyte-scale data warehouse for OLAP (Analytical Processing).

     Redshift automates incremental encrypted backups into S3 every 8 hours, with retention for 1-35 days.

+    Redshift has "Analyze" operation which updates stats of tables in leader node (a ledger about which data is stored among partitions within a node).
+It improves Query performance

     <a name="Flow_Redshift_Spectrum"></a>